 Psychology is the study of the human mind and behaviour.
 It is a scientific subject that uses empirical methods to collect and analyse data.
 It is available to study at Wath Comprehensive School at KS4 and KS5.
-Psychology is part of the Social Science Faculty.
+Psychology is part of the Religion and Social Science Faculty.
 The Faculty hopes to inspire a love of inquiry and critical thinking as well as an understanding of the different approaches to studying human behaviours.

 Key Stage 4